 There are restrictions on the amount of material that may be made available online from a single source.
 For example, only one chapter or 10% (whichever is the greater) of a book may be made available at a single point in time across the entire University.

 Similarly, only one article from a single issue may be made available at any one point in time (unless the two articles are on the same subject matter).
 Again, this applies across the entire University.

-To ensure these copyright provisions are not breached we recommend that you speak to the ECU Librarian to manage the process for you.
+We recommend that you speak to the ECU Librarian to manage the process for you.

 Under ECU’s Screenrights licence, recordings of off-air television and radio broadcasts may be made available to students via Blackboard.
 The Part VA Copyright Warning notice must be included with any material.